jarvisniu/bu.js/README.md

     - `drawable/` - Other thing like Image, Text etc. that can be displayed on the screen
     - `anim/` - Animation system
     - `extra/` - Utils components
+    - `input/` - Deal with the mouse and keyboard inputs

 ## License